 I’m always surprised by which videos other people like, so I’ve stopped second guessing myself and just put stuff out there.

 Remember the goal is not to become a viral superstar, but rather to be able to showcase different services to whomever wants to know.
 From reading this post, you now have a better sense of who I am and are more likely to want to learn about my Music Business Consulting services.
-You might want to sign up for my Music Biz free E-course or join my Mastermind Group.
+You might want to sign up for my 1-1 coaching program.

 What do you think?
 Has this been helpful to you?
 Please let me know in the comments below either way.